Best Java Frameworks

 Java applications often need to communicate between relational databases and object-oriented databases utilized in MVC applications.
 And, as you can see by the results below, more than half of the Java developers we surveyed are working with persistence technologies like Hibernate or EclipseLink.

 But what makes an ORM framework stand out?
 Let's take a closer look at a few of the best Java ORM Frameworks.

 Hibernate is probably the most popular ORM framework on our list.
 As we've talked about in previous blogs, Hibernate has issues, but does a good job of interfacing incompatible databases and does it without making developers dabble too deeply in SQL.
 Though open-source, Hibernate is considered scalable -- making it a popular choice for enterprise scale applications.

 When it comes to frameworks, Java developers have a wide selection of purpose-built frameworks to suit their needs.
 In this blog, we looked at the best Java frameworks for ORM, MVC, Cloud, and web-facing applications.
-In a future blog, we’ll look at the top testing frameworks for Java.
+Looking to further optimize your Java tech stack?
+Consider eliminating redeploys with JRebel.